Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Safety Note

-Always disconnect battery before working on starter motor.
-The starter draws high current and connections can arc dangerously.
+Always disconnect the battery before working on the starter motor.
+The starter draws very high current and connections can arc dangerously during removal.

 4. Lighting Faults